What is Bavarian Beer? A Beginners Guide to Bavarian Beer Styles

 Dunkel (meaning “dark” in German) is a term used to describe many types of darker German beer, and indeed, ordering ‘ein Dunkel’ in a bar will usually mean whatever dark beer is on tap.
 Historically popular, Dunkel-type beer has given way to lighter varieties such as Pilsner and Weissbier in recent years.

-In Bavaria, Dunkles tend to be deep red in color, with dark toffee and caramel aromas.
-The roasted malts used in its production produce a smooth, rich flavor that is not as strong as the more powerfully brewed Bockbiers.
-But don’t kid yourself… Dunkels are STRONG, but only up to around 5.6%.
-(In fact, on our visit to Kloster Weltenburg, the waitress did NOT want to serve out table the Dunkel!
-She said it was too strong, and the heat combined with the beer would do us in.)
+In Bavaria, Dunkles tend to be deep red, with dark toffee and caramel aromas.
+The roasted malts used in its production impart a smooth, rich flavor that is not as strong as that of more powerfully brewed Bockbiers.
+But don’t kid yourself, Dunkels are STRONG, but only up to around 5.6%.
+In fact, on our visit to Kloster Weltenburg, the waitress did NOT want to serve our table the Dunkel!
+She said it was too strong, and the heat combined with the beer would do us in.

 what is bavarian beer